mattnotmitt/doxygen-action/README.md

 ### 'enable-latex'
 **Optional** Flag to enable `make`-ing of the LaTeX part of the doxygen output.
 Default: `false`.
 ### 'fail-on-warnings'
 **Not Required** Make this action fail if doxygen produces warnings.
-Will print the warnings if this value is set to `TRUE`.
-Default: `FALSE`.
+Will print the warnings if this value is set to `true`.
+Default: `false`.
 ### 'warnings-filter'
 **Not Required** Enables a filter for the warnings relevant to fail-on-warnings.
 Matching lines will be filtered out using grep.
 If this value is empty, no filter is applied.
 Default: empty string.